abhinav26bec10037-do/Heart_disease_prediction/README.md

 - Heart Rate
 - Cholesterol

-The model is trained on `data.csv` and outputs:
+The model is trained on `heart_dataset.csv` and outputs:

 - Presence of Heart Disease (YES/NO)
 - Probability of Heart Disease